 The strength of a wolf pack isn’t its numbers or the fear it inspires.

 You donʼt need to be an expert to appreciate the fine details that make this sleek machine run.

 God designed your brain to fill in missing details on the fly . . . with some interesting consequences.

-Every day, the world’s master of disguise, the cuttlefish, finds new ways to blend into its ever-changing surroundings in search of its next meal.
-Cuttlefish are so good at imitation that they can instantly transform into a black-and-white chessboard or any other surrounding that mischievous researchers can think of.
+The cuttlefish finds new ways to blend into its surroundings in search of its next meal.
+Cuttlefish are so good at imitation that they can instantly into anything that researchers can think of.